EveryOneIsGross/defaultmodeAGENT/readme.md

 The name `defaultMODE` reflects two key concepts:

-It serves as a "default" template—a modular foundation for building agents without reinventing core systems while providing sensible defaults with room for personalization.
-However, the name mostly references the human Default Mode Network (DMN)—brain regions active during rest and introspection.
+The name refers to the human Default Mode Network (DMN)—brain regions active during rest and introspection.
 Like its neurological counterpart, our framework enables background cognitive processing where the agent homeostically regulates its memory space through term pruning and connection refinement.
 This self-regulation prevents memory bloat while preserving critical knowledge, allowing for emergent cognitive development that mimics human "mind-wandering" during idle periods.

 ---